 Which boiling water tap should I buy?

-We have four models, which each come with a variety of different spout styles and colours, including black, gold and copper.
+We have four models, which each come with a variety of different spout styles and colours, including black, gold, nickel, gunmetal, chrome and copper.
 Our models are:

 • Avista - our most affordable 3-in-1 tap